GeoWebCache/geowebcache/documentation/en/user/source/installation/prerequisites/windows.rst

 Java Runtime Environment
 ------------------------

 Make sure you have a Java Runtime Environment (JRE) installed on your system.
-GeoWebCache requires a Java 17 or Java 21 environment.
+GeoWebCache requires a Java 17 environment, and is also tested with Java 21.

 1. Download an OpenJDK release for your platform: